 There’s a montage of students lining up to graduate: the smart girl comes back to the school, the homeless kid does well, gang kids get diplomas.
 The father who wanted his son to work instead of going to school is applauding in the audience with tears in his eyes.
 The principal is handed a plaque inscribed with: “We are family and we love you Mr. McKenna.”

 Then, at the end, the real George McKenna speaks, talking about how the change at the school was a group effort with parents, students, staff, community and teachers.
 “Some of the dreams at Washington Preparatory High School have come true.
 Attendance is now at 90 percent, and 70 percent of the graduates have gone on to college in each of the past four years.
 We now have a waiting list to enter our school.
 The school stands as a role model for what can be done at all public schools when responsibility is taken by the professionals and the entire community.
 The triumph of Washington Prep can be shared by all of us.”

-Watch the full movie online below.
+Watch the trailer of the movie below.
 Find out more about George McKenna here.